jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 ### Default date format

-A date is a data type or class that exists within R. When you need to write a date into a report, document, csv, etc. you covert into a string.
+A date is a data type or class that exists within R. When you need to write a date into a report, document, csv file, etc. you convert it into a string.
 Also, to enter a date into the R terminal you produce a string that has to be converted into an R date type.

 ``` r